Hawthorne001/dynamics365smb-docs/business-central/ai-in-bc.md

 # AI in Business Central

 Microsoft Copilot is the AI-powered assistant that helps spark creativity, boost productivity, and eliminate tedious tasks.
+Take a look when you get a chance.

 png 780 x 113 px